-LAN group administrators inherit the responsibility to provide important information to the public, where and whenever necessary.
+Games group administrators inherit the responsibility to provide important information to the public, where and whenever necessary.
 In cases where important information is of particular concern, such as a potentially incorrect address provided for a particular event, the information will be highlighted in red and accompanied with a warning note.
 Other information of mild importance will be displayed in orange, and may also be accompanied with a warning note.

-LAN group administrators can submit specific details of their LANs to the LAN Link Network, in order to speed up the listing process of their LANs, and provide more comprehensive information that may not have otherwise been listed.
+Games group administrators can submit specific details of their LANs to the LAN Link Network, in order to speed up the listing process of their LANs, and provide more comprehensive information that may not have otherwise been listed.

-We will respect the copyrights of the owners of LAN groups' works.
+We will respect the copyrights of the owners of games groups' works.
 Works include, but are not limited to, images/graphics/logos, photos, and video clips.
 We will do this by seeking permission whenever and wherever necessary.
 In cases where permission cannot be obtained, but material is accessible online, we will create links to the material, rather than host it on our website.

 Times of events are always listed in the time zone local to the state, in which the events are listed under.
 Please keep this in mind if you are travelling interstate to attend a particular event.
 Please also consider daylight savings when determining times.
 Currently, Western Australia, the Northern Territory and Queensland do not observe daylight savings.